Dhruv-Sabharwal/Nvidia-Internship/README.md

 <h1>NVIDIA Research Internship</h1>
 <h2>Dhruv Sabharwal</h2>
 <h2>Project Domain: Single Image Super-Resolution</h2>
-In this project we have developed novel architectures for image super-resolution using u-nets, modern up-sampling layers and attention mechanisms, achieving high PSNR, SSIM and perceptual scores.<br>
+In this project we have developed novel architectures for image super-resolution using U-Nets, modern up-sampling layers and attention mechanisms, achieving high PSNR, SSIM and perceptual scores.<br>

 <h2> Our Contributions </h2>
 <ul>
   <li> We develop a large number of U-Net based models for image super-resolution.
 We then compare these models and present our results as well as observations.</li>
   <li> We show that we can reduce the size of RCAN by upto 40% and still get comparable results by employing self-attention in tandem with channel attention.
-Self-attention helps in modeling long-range dependencies and lead to smoother (and more natural) transitions of objects in the SR image.</li>
+Self-attention helps in modeling long-range dependencies and leads to smoother (and more natural) transition of objects in the SR image.</li>
 </ul>

-In the upcoming sections, first we talk about the groundwork that was done to gain the required knowledge for solving the problem statement.
+In the upcoming sections, we first talk about the groundwork that was done to gain the required knowledge for solving the problem statement.
 After that, this readme is divided into 2 parts, each describing a different approach we took to solve this problem.<br>

 <h1>Groundwork</h1>
 Machine learning has gone through great advances in the last decade fuelled by the easy availability of GPUs and the exponential increase in interest in this field.
 Naturally, some researchers have developed models which have changed the landscape forever.
 We implemented some of these famous models.<br>